About UNDP in Sri Lanka

 What are our results?

-UNDP has been engaged in Sri Lanka for more than six decades and as it transits into a new programme, it builds on the results achieved so far.
+UNDP has been engaged in Sri Lanka for over five decades and as it transits into a new programme, it builds on the results achieved so far.

 In the aftermath of the conflict, UNDP helped communities establish productive livelihoods and rebuild small-scale infrastructure.
 It also enabled them to become more resilient by engaging in village-level planning, building cyclone and flood resistant houses and improving their capacity to respond to disasters.